 The data trend is illustrated in this infographic from Semarchy, which highlights some of the main benefits of using customer data to improve your marketing efforts.

-For video testimonials to really work, it’s all about, a prospect seeing themselves in the story that’s being told
+For video customer testimonials to really work, it’s all about a customer, a prospect seeing themselves in the story that’s being told.

 3. Know What They Want (Base your product development strategy on customer feedback)